 Mr. Frank Esser became a director on 11 February 2020.
 He is the former Chairman and CEO of SFR, the leading private French Telecom Operator.
 In this function he served also as a Board Member of Vivendi Group.
-Prior to joining SFR, Mr Esser held several managerial positions with Mannesmann group.
-He was elected as Chairman of the Board on 2 April 2020.
-He also serves as Vice Chair of Swisscom and is a Director of Interxion Holding.
-Mr Esser holds a PhD in Managerial Economics and an MS in Economics both from the University of Cologne.
-He is a member of the Remuneration Committee and of the Nomination Committee of SES.
+Prior to joining SFR, Mr. Esser held several managerial positions with Mannesmann group.
+He was elected as Chairman of the Board on 2 April 2020 and re-elected for the same position on 1 April 2021.
+He also serves as Vice Chair of Swisscom.
+Mr. Esser holds a PhD in Managerial Economics and an MS in Economics both from the University of Cologne.
+He is Chair of the Strategic Committee and a member of the Nomination Committee of SES.